autonomousvision/navsim/README.md

 ## Highlights <a name="highlight"></a>

 🔥 NAVSIM gathers simulation-based metrics (such as progress and time to collision) for end-to-end driving by unrolling simplified bird's eye view abstractions of scenes for a short simulation horizon.
 It operates under the condition that the policy has limited influence on the environment, which enables **efficient, open-loop metric computation** while being **better aligned with closed-loop** evaluations than traditional displacement errors.

+This branch contains the code for NAVSIM v2, used in the 2025 NAVSIM challenge.
+For NAVSIM v1, as well as its `navtest` leaderboard, please check the [v1.1 branch](https://github.com/autonomousvision/navsim/tree/v1.1).

 <p align="center">
   <img src="assets/navsim_cameras.gif" width="800">